Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Experiments

-\textbf{Baseline.} We compare our proposed RePrompt with four existing prompt-based approaches, namely CoOP~\cite{CoOP}, VPT-Deep~\cite{VPT}, Tip-Adapter-F~\cite{tip-adapter} and VLPT.
+\textbf{Baseline.} We compare our proposed RePrompt with these existing prompt-based approaches: CoOP~\cite{CoOP}, VPT-Deep~\cite{VPT}, Maple~\cite{MaPLe}, PromptSRC~\cite{promptsrc}, Tip-Adapter~\cite{tip-adapter}, Tip-Adapter-F~\cite{tip-adapter}, and VLPT.
 (1) CoOP learns the context prompt concatenated with $\left[ \mathrm{CLASS} \right] $ as the input of text encoder.
-(2) VPT-Deep inserts some learnable visual prompts into every transformer layer of the visual encoder.
-(3) Vision-language prompt tuning (VLPT) jointly optimizes prompts across different modality encoders following CoOP and VPT-Deep.
-(4) Tip-Adapter-F constructs a cache-model-based adapter from few-shot training data.
-It can be seen as only interpolating the kNN classifier predictions with the CLIP classification results.
+(2) VPT-Deep incorporates learnable visual prompts into each transformer layer of the visual encoder.
+(3) VLPT jointly optimizes prompts across different modality encoders, following the methodologies of CoOP and VPT-Deep.
+(4) Tip-Adapter constructs a cache-model-based adapter using few-shot training data.
+It is a model that performs few-shot predictions by using those retrieved samples in the end, simply by making some prototypes.
+(5) Tip-Adapter-F is the variant where the adapter is fine-tuned.
+(6) Maple learns prompts for the text and image branches simultaneously, rather than a separate side.
+(7) PromptSRC uses the clip's original features to regularize the prompt learning.

-\textbf{Training details.} Since prompt tuning is a concept originally introduced in NLP, we naturally extended this concept to unified visual and language models by implementing it on a ViT model, such as ViT-B/16, which is composed of 12 transformer layers like the text encoder.
-We follow the data preprocessing protocol of CLIP and freeze parameters inherited from the pre-trained model during training.
-We set hyper-parameters of retrieval modules as following: $k_\mathrm{re}$ is 7 and there are 9 random randomly initialized prompts. $\boldsymbol{n}$ is 8 that resulting in retrieving $C\times 8$ objects in retrieval-guiding loss.
-The vision transformer layers equipped with retrieval-enhanced prompts are first 7 layers.
+\textbf{Training details.} Prompt tuning, originally introduced in NLP, is extended to unified visual and language models by implementing it on a ViT model, specifically ViT-B/16, with 12 transformer layers similar to the text encoder.
+The hyper-parameters of the retrieval modules are set as follows: $k_\mathrm{re}$ is set to 7, and 9 random prompts are initialized.
+The first 7 layers of the vision transformer are equipped with retrieval-enhanced prompts.
+The prompt and adapter are fine-tuned using the AdamW optimizer with a learning rate of 1e-3 and an epsilon value of 1e-4.
+We adhere to the data preprocessing protocol of CoOP and freeze the parameters inherited from the pre-trained model during training.

-It is worth mentioning that the main experiment was conducted using a single set of hyper-parameters for training and validation.
-More training details on all datasets and retrieval-result visualization can be found in appendix \ref{sec:implementation} and \ref{sec:retrieval vis}.